World Wrestling Championships: Adekuoroye places Nigeria on medals table for first time — Nigeria Today

 Oborududu had claimed a 10-2 victory over Mallory Velte of the U.S. in her opening match and then knocked out two-time world bronze medalist Taybe Yusein of Bulgaria 12-8.

-She, however, lost in the quarter-final to two-time Junior World medalist Orkhon Purevdorj on technical superiority.
+She, however, lost in the quarter-final to two-time Junior World medallist Orkhon Purevdorj on technical superiority.

 Also, Aminat Adeniyi was unlucky in the 58kg division as she was beaten in the quarter-final stage by Kagazkhan’s Tynybekova 4-3.

-The three-time African champion and 2014 Glasgow Commonwealth gold medalist had earlier defeated European champion, Grace Bullen of Norway 9-8 and Czech Republic’s Hockova Martinakova 10-0.
+The three-time African champion and 2014 Glasgow Commonwealth gold medallist had earlier defeated European champion, Grace Bullen of Norway 9-8 and Czech Republic’s Hockova Martinakova 10-0.

 An elated President, Nigeria Wrestling Federation, Daniel Igali, said that for the first time in the history of Nigeria’s wrestling, a wrestler made it to the medals table at the World Championships.